Lightning-AI/pytorch-lightning/docs/source-app/get_started/lightning_apps_intro.rst

 **Production-ready:**

-.. collapse:: Write systems not scripts
+.. collapse:: Write systems not scripts or notebooks

    Lightning is built to feel simple and like you are writing scripts, but you are implicitly building production-ready systems.